GEOS270/Module4/docs/Application_Part3.md

 </details>
 ---

-# Symbolize Census Data & Plot Relationships
+# Visualizing Vector Data & Plotting Relationships
-These data layers have three variables: Population (total residents), Housing (monthly rent), and Income (annual total).
-The Canadian Census collects many different variables.
-We'll discuss the census more in depth during lecture in Module 3.
-For now, lets look at how we can display our data and make some simple graphs.
+These Census data are in **Vector** format.
+A key advantage of Vector Data is that we can have multiple attributes associated with each entity (point/line/polygon).
+Here, we are interested in three variables: Population (total residents), Housing (monthly rent), and Income (annual total).

 **1**{: .label .label-red } Symbolize your census data by population.
+* Set the Field to Population
-* Change the symbology for Van_DA_2016 to Graduated Colors.
+* Change the symbology for Van_DA_2016 to Graduated Colors
+* Explore how the different classification schemes influence the way the classified layer looks on the map

+**2**{: .label .label-red } Make a Histogram of Population.
-* Set the Field to Population.
+* Set the number to population
-* Leave everything else as is for now.
-We'll discuss data classification methods in more detail later in term.
+* Make sure the mean, median, and standard deviations are all shown on the Histogram.

-**2**{: .label .label-red } Create a chart income vs. housing.
+**3**{: .label .label-red } Create a chart income vs. housing.
 * Right click Van_DA_2016 and click Create Chart > Scatter Plot.
 * In the chart properties tab set:
   * **X-axis**: Income